 We base our opinions on scientific data, collected and evaluated by our volunteer scientists as well as other researchers.
 We also tell the government about the opinions of our members and the public at large.

-Recent environmental issues that we’ve worked on include habitat protection in Bicentennial Park, the Anchorage Coastal Wildlife Refuge, at Ted Stevens Anchorage International Airport, at Connors Lake, and at Business Park Wetlands in Midtown.
+Recent environmental issues that we’ve worked on include habitat protection in Bicentennial Park, the Anchorage Coastal Wildlife Refuge, at Ted Stevens Anchorage International Airport, at Connors Lake, at Business Park Wetlands in Midtown, and supporting continuing scientific research on our own endemic Hudsonian Godwit population in the Upper Cook Inlet.

 Please contact us if you would like more information, to let us know about an issue that concerns you, or to get involved!